Turn on utilities.

 Quick and convenient | May not meet legal standards everywhere | Supplementary notice |

 The best choice depends on your lease terms and local laws.
-Many property managers combine methods, like sending both certified mail and email, to ensure delivery and maintain thorough records.
+Many property managers combine methods, such as sending both certified mail and email, to ensure delivery and maintain thorough records.

-Documenting the delivery of your rent increase notice is essential.
-Keep a file with the following:
+Document the delivery of your rent increase notice thoroughly.
+Maintain a file with:

 "Listen with empathy.
 Maintain your position, openly listen to their concerns, validate those concerns, and reiterate the reasons why rent has to go up." - Green Residential

 If tenants face financial difficulties, stay professional while exploring possible solutions.
-This might include reducing the increase slightly or delaying its start to make the transition smoother.
+This might include reducing the increase slightly or delaying its start date.

 Essential Element | Purpose | Best Practice |